gannej/cioos-siooc-guide/docs/guide/sensitivedata.en.md

 ![Data sensitivity matrix](../assets/images/sensitivitymatrix.png)
 /// caption
-Adapted from the ris classification created by Calcul Québec.
+Adapted from the risk classification created by Calcul Québec.
 ///

 ## How to collect sensitive data